nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 09 - The Process.markdown

 ##

-10. Both `&` and `nohup` are employed for running a process in the background. `nohup` allows the user to log out while the background job is running, but the shell's `&` operator provides no such guarantee.
+10. Both `&` and `nohup` are employed for running a process in the background. `nohup` allows the user to log out while the background job is running, but the shell `&` operator provides no such guarantee.

 ##